 NSX Edge Installation Scenarios

-- If you specify a user name for the admin or audit user, the name must be unique.
-If you specify the same name, it is ignored and the default names (admin and audit) is used.
+- If you specify a user name for any of the local users, the name must be unique.
+If you specify the same name, it is ignored and the default names (for example, admin or audit) are used.

-- If the password for the admin user does not meet the complexity requirements, you must log in to NSX Edge through SSH or at the console as the admin user with the password default.
+- If the password for the root or admin user does not meet the complexity requirements, you must log in to NSX Edge through SSH or at the console as root with password vmware and admin with password default.
 You are prompted to change the password.

-- If the password for the audit user does not meet the complexity requirements, the user account is disabled.
-To enable the account, log in to NSX Edge through SSH or at the console as the admin user and run the command set user audit to set the audit user's password (the current password is an empty string).
+- If the password for other local users (for example, audit) does not meet the complexity requirements, the user account is disabled.
+To enable the account, log in to NSX Edge through SSH or at the console as the admin user and run the command set user local_user_name to set the local user's password (the current password is an empty string).
+You can also reset passwords in the UI using System > User Management > Local Users.

 After you deploy NSX Edge from an OVA file, you cannot change the VM's IP settings by powering off the VM and modifying the OVA settings from vCenter Server.